collaborator | producer

-Yoshié Bancroft is a Japanese Canadian actor and theatre creator with a strong interest in the Japanese Canadian incarceration.
+Yoshie Bancroft is a Japanese Canadian actor and theatre creator with a strong interest in the Japanese Canadian incarceration.
 In 2015 she took a walking tour of Hastings Park, run by the Nikkei Centre.
-Though vaguely aware of the incarceration history, suddenly the geographic proximity and magnitude of the transgression became immediate and tangible, while standing in an animal stall in the Livestock Building--where women and children had once slept.
-The experience motivated the creation of JAPANESE PROBLEM as she began to wonder how many people attend the PNE without knowing that the site processed 8,000 Japanese Canadians during WWII, including many who died at the site.
+Though vaguely aware of the incarceration history, suddenly the geographic proximity and magnitude of the transgression became immediate and tangible, while standing in an animal stall in the Livestock Building where women and children had once slept.
+The experience motivated the creation of JAPANESE PROBLEM as she began to wonder how many people attend the PNE without knowing that the site processed 8,000 Japanese Canadians during WWII.

-Recent theatre credits include Lizzie in Pride & Prejudice (Chemainus Theatre Festival), Patricia in Flare Path (Slamming Door Collective), The Air Loom (you & I Theatre), Evie/Cat* in Ithaka (dream of passions / Excavation Theatre), Pride & Prejudice (Arts Club), Vanya and Sonia and Masha and Spike, Home is a Beautiful Word (Belfry), Tour (Universal Ltd.)-- a show she co-created with support from The Electric Company for Hive 3, and toured to Toronto for Summerworks.
-Other favourite roles include ‘Lydia’ in Big Love (UBC) and ‘Zhaboonigan’ in The Rez Sisters(UBC).
-Notable Film/TV credits include Emily Owens M.D., The Flash, Bates Motel, Supernatural, Impastor, and Pancake Breakfast, which screened in Austin at SXSW. yoshiebancroft.com
+Recent theatre credits include The Orchard (Arts Club), Griffin & Sabine (Belfry), Home Is A Beautiful Word (Sum Theatre/Persephone), SHIT (Firehall), The Double Axe Murders (Rusticate/Presentation House; Jessie Nomination), Lizzie in Pride & Prejudice (Chemainus Theatre Festival), Flare Path (Slamming Door), Ithaka (dream of passions/Excavation Theatre; Jessie Award), Tour (Universal Ltd.)-- a show she co-created with support from The Electric Company for Hive 3, and toured to Toronto for Summerworks.
+Select Film/TV credits include Emily Owens M.D., The Flash, Bates Motel, Supernatural, Impastor. yoshiebancroft.com

 Joanna Garfinkel started new play development collective Universal Limited in August 2011.
 Previously, she co-created and directed the pedicab adventure Tour for HIVE 3 with the Electric Company, Universal Limited, and the Cultural Olympiad.
 That site-specific escapade went on to the Firehall, was award-winning at the Fringe, and has since been reinvented for Victoria (Theatre SKAM), and Toronto (SummerWorks).
 Joanna is struck by the racially motivated societal patterns that keep repeating in Canada, and to troubling those waters through performance.
 Recent credits include co-curating, dramaturging and directing the Northern Play Reading Series in Yellowknife, NWT (Akpik Theatre).
 She was awarded the Pure Research grant for Nightswimming Theatre (Toronto), was nominated for the Jessie award for Innovation (Letters from Lithuania/Mortal Coil), and has received the Sydney Risk award for directing.
 She moved to Vancouver to get her MFA in directing at UBC, and her focus since has been primarily in new play development, multidisciplinary, and site-specific work.
 She has trained with Anne Bogart and the SITI Company in New York.
 Upcoming: dramaturgy for Playwrights’ Theatre Centre, and VACT’s MSG lab. joannagarfinkel.com